camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-modification.md

 {{< img src="../../img/cockpit-batch-modification-instance-selection.png" title="Instance Selection" >}}

-However, to get to the *Apply Modifications* modal first you have to click *Select Instances* which opens another model which allows you to select the process instances the modification should be applied to.
+However, to get to the *Apply Modifications* modal first you have to click *Select Instances* which opens another modal which allows you to select the process instances the modification should be applied to.
 Note, in order to find the relevant instances, you can apply filters.
-When you have made your selection clicking on  *Modify Selected Instances*.
+When you have made your selection click on  *Modify Selected Instances*.
 This leads you to the *Apply Modification* modal.

 {{< img src="../../img/cockpit-batch-modification-options.png" title="Additions Options" >}}

-Here you have two additional options to select - *Asynchronous* and *Only cancel currently active activity instances*.
+Here you have two additional options to select - *Asynchronous* and *Only Cancel Currently Active Activity Instances*.
 By default both options are checked.

 It is recommended to keep *Asynchronous* ticked when you want to process a large number of instances.
 Otherwise, unchecking the box allows you to process the batch in a synchronous manner.

-The second option, *Only cancel currently active activity instances*, only concerns modification operations which contain cancel instructions.
+The second option, *Only Cancel Currently Active Activity Instances*, only concerns modification operations which contain cancel instructions.
 This option prevents activity instances which are newly created during the modification operation to be instantly canceled by the same operation again.